klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

   (either -1 or 1, for backwards, forwards respectively) leads to, or `nil` if the destination could not be determined (most likely because there is no node that can be jumped to in the given direction, or there is no active node).

+- `activate_node(opts)`: Activate a node in any snippet.
+  `opts` contains the following options:
+  * `pos`, `{[1]: row, [2]: byte-column}?`: The position at which a node should be activated.
+Defaults to the position of the cursor.
+  * `strict`, `bool?`: If set, throw an error if the node under the cursor can't be jumped into.
+If not set, fall back to any node of the snippet and enter that instead.
+  * `select`, `bool?`: Whether the text inside the node should be selected.
+    Defaults to true.

 Not covered in this section are the various node-constructors exposed by the module, their usage is shown either previously in this file or in